Transformers \`a Grande Vitesse: Delay propagation

-Our approach aims to tackle the latter six points, with extrinsic incidents being the sole unpredictable and hard-to-estimate factor.
-The contributions of the latter five points are what we call \textbf{delay propagation}, a phenomenon wherein minor perturbations can cause major delays on entire sectors by exacerbating weaknesses in the circulation plan and the network's structure.
-Increasing the circulation plan's resilience to propagation is also an ongoing project at \textit{SNCF}.
+Our approach aims to tackle the latter five points, with extrinsic incidents being the sole unpredictable and hard-to-estimate factor.
+The contributions of the latter four points are what we call \textbf{delay propagation}, a phenomenon wherein minor perturbations can cause major delays on entire sectors of the network by exacerbating weaknesses in the circulation plan and the network's structure.
+To address this, we emphasize parallel prediction of all trains, with extensive history as input: rather than proceeding line-by-line or station-by-station as most previous work does, our model observes the situation of all trains on the network at once (as well as its history).

-Figure~\ref{fig:propa} contains a concrete example of delay propagation on the NRN on a chosen day in March 2019.
+Figure~\ref{fig:propa} contains a concrete example of delay propagation on the French national railway network on a given day.
 The images depict a Gaussian model of the density of recorded delays over a window of 30 minutes at RPs.
-This Gaussian density is normalized by the density of RPs, so as to avoid dense areas such as Paris systematically registering the highest values due to the density of traffic and RPs.
+This Gaussian density is normalized by the density of RPs, to avoid dense areas (such as Paris) always registering the highest values due to the density of traffic and RPs.

-The figures are taken at four different times of the day, the first image at 8:30 AM registers a high density of delays around Montpellier in Southern France, the second sees it move towards Lyon in the South-Eastern quadrant, then Dijon to the South-East of Paris on the third image.
-The last image at 7:30 PM finally shows a very high density of delays in Metz in North-Eastern France -- it is remarkable that such a minor railway node has a higher concentration of delays than the entire Paris area, this illustrates how propagated delays will greatly amplify organic delays.
+The figures are taken at four different times of the day, the first image at 8:30~AM registers a high density of delays in the south, the second sees it move towards the South-East, then Dijon to the South-East of Paris on the third image.
+The last image at 7:30~PM finally shows a very high density of delays in Metz in North-Eastern France -- it is remarkable that such a minor railway node has a higher concentration of delays than the entire Paris area, most likely due to delay propagation.

-The full animation~\footnote{\url{https://gitlab.com/farid-fari/delay-propagation/-/blob/master/animation.mkv}} shows an even clearer image of the concentration of delays moving along the described trajectory.
-Such an example is striking in how easy it is to visually acknowledge delay propagation, but how hard it can be to formally define this phenomenon or automatically detect it in data.
-The difficulty of our problem thus resides in this rare yet powerful phenomenon which currently cannot be detected or measured through automatic techniques; yet must be accounted for when forecasting train delays.
+The full animation shows an even clearer image of the concentration of delays moving along the described trajectory.
+The delays propagating are not carried by any single train, since no train on that day travels from Perpignan to Metz, and the delay concentration often pauses at major railway nodes such as Lyon.
+The other concentrations of delays on the map do not follow any clear patterns of delay propagation in this example, and do not seem to interact with the main pole of delays shown in the map.